Mlamelza/Mlamelza/README.md

 ### Hi friends 👋
 #### Web Developer & Designer
-I'm Melissa, a passionate full-stack developer, with an appreciation for the arts!
+I'm Melissa, a passionate full-stack developer, with an appreciation for the visual arts as well!
 I enjoy the challenge of learning new languages, creating web applications, and I have a weird obsession with relational database design.

 <p style="text-align:center"><img style ="align:center" src="banner.jpg"></p>